fox-it/dissect.cstruct/README.md

 ```

 ### Enums and Flags
-The API to access enum members and their values in the same way as the native Enum types in Python 3.
+The API to access enum and flag members and their values in the same way as the native Enum types in Python 3.
 Functionally, it's best comparable to the IntEnum or IntFlag type.

 ### Custom types
 You can implement your own types by subclassing `BaseType`, and adding them to your cstruct instance with `add_custom_type(name, type, size, alignment, ...)`